-There are two distinct applications of percolation theory to flow or conduction problems, and these two applications are those that provide the bounds to the exponent values.
-The more familiar application is to a binary system, where, e.g., bonds either 15 connect neighboring sites (which in the simplest case are located on a lattice, or grid), or they don't.
+There are two distinct applications of percolation theory to flow or conduction problems, and these two applications are those that provide the bounds to Hack's exponent values.
+The more familiar application is to a binary system, where, e.g., bonds either connect neighboring sites (which in the simplest case are located on a lattice, or grid), or they do not.
 If enough such neighboring sites are connected, a continuous path of interconnected bonds spans the system.
 This is denoted the percolation threshold.
 The shortest distance across the system within this connected cluster is called the chemical path length (Porto et al., 1997).
-Since all bonds have equal resistance, the shortest 20 flow path has also the lowest dissipation.
+Since all bonds have equal resistance, the shortest flow path also has the lowest resistance and optimal dissipation.